USLHT Columbine (1892): Construction and characteristics

 She had two Norway pine masts and was schooner-rigged for sailing.
 The foremast was equipped with a wooden boom that allowed it to be used as a derrick to hoist buoys aboard.
 A separate steam-powered winch drove the hoist.

 Columbine had a single propeller 9 ft 4 in in diameter.
 She had a single inverted-cylinder, surface-condensing steam engine to drive the propeller.
 It had two cylinders of 22 and 41 inches in diameter with a stroke of 30 inches.
 The engine had an indicated horsepower of 800.
 Steam was provided by two cylindrical coal-fired boilers, each of which was 10 ft 9 in long and 10 ft 8 in in diameter.

 Running from bow to stern on the lower deck were a fore-peak storeroom, crew quarters including 12 berths, lockers, wardrobes and wash basins, the cargo hold, the coal bunkers, boiler room, and engine room.
 Aft of the engine room were crew quarters with another 12 berths, a pantry, and another storeroom.
 On the main deck forward was a room for two small steam engines to lift the anchors and run a windlass, and at the stern of the ship a room for the steam-powered steering equipment.
 The open buoy deck was forward of the deckhouse on the main deck.
 The deckhouse contained the Inspector's quarters, which consisted of two staterooms, a panty, and bathroom, three staterooms for the ship's officers, the galley, saloon, and a storeroom.
 The second level of the deckhouse contained the pilothouse and captain's stateroom forward, and another stateroom aft.
 The ship had steam heating.
 There were two 500 U.S.gal potable water tanks.

 The ship was equipped with electric power generation and lights when she was built at Globe Iron Works.
 She had a radio installed in 1915.

 Columbine's original cost was $93,993.

 The ship's complement varied over the years.
-In 1917 it consisted 6 officers and 19 crewmen.
+In 1917 it consisted of 6 officers and 19 crewmen.

 United States buoy tenders are traditionally named for trees, shrubs, and flowering plants.
 Columbine is named for the Columbine, a genus of flowering plants.
 She was the first lighthouse tender named Columbine, but not the last.
 A second USLHT Columbine was launched in 1931.

 Columbine was launched in August 1892.
 She sailed from Cleveland on 5 September 1892, bound for the general lighthouse depot at Thompkinsville, Staten Island, New York.
 While proceeding south in the East River, Columbine went aground.
 The ship was undamaged, but the pilot aboard lost his license.